KManu/herh_kwakwe/README.md

 # herh_kwakwe
 Herh Kwakwe Stop!

-This is a simple website project to simulate a multi user robbery alarm system.
+This is a simple website project to simulate a multi user, neighbourhood/community robbery alarm system.
+Or actually make one.
+Let's see what happens.

 Specifications
 ---------------------